rpm-software-management/dnf5/doc/dnf5.conf.5.rst

 ``repo_gpgcheck``
     :ref:`boolean <boolean-label>`

-    If enabled, DNF5 will perform GPG signature check on this repository's metadata.
+    If enabled, DNF5 will perform PGP signature check on this repository's metadata.

     ..
 NOTE::
-       GPG keys for this check are stored separately from GPG keys used in package signature verification.
+       PGP keys for this check are stored separately from PGP keys used in package signature verification.
 Furthermore, they are also stored separately for each repository.

        This means that DNF5 may ask to import the same key multiple times.
 For example, when a key was